Build Arguments in Clio Work

 This workflow is optimised for the transition from discovery to advocacy.
 You can use it during the following phases of your practice:

-• Draft motions and briefs: Use Vincent to generate the initial structure and supporting points for complex filings.
+• Draft motions and briefs: You can use Vincent to generate the initial structure and supporting points for complex filings.

-• Test legal theories: Input a potential argument and see how well it is supported by your current evidence and the Clio Library.
+• Test legal theories: Input a potential argument and evaluate how well your current evidence and the Clio Library support it.

-• Internal strategy memos: Quickly summarise the strength of your case for partners or clients based on the synthesised facts and law.
+• Internal strategy memos: Summarise the strength of your case for partners or clients based on synced facts and law.

 Build an Argument with Vincent